 I know several people who have become excellent hackers.
 I admire their dedication.
 However, I have not become an expert travel hacker.
 Until recently, becoming an expert hacker seemed like too much work.
-However, airlines have made it harder to get a lot of benefits just from the simple steps outlined above.
+However, airlines have made it harder to get many benefits just from the simple steps outlined above.

 A Simple Way to Travel Hack

-Even if you do not want to be actively involved in this battle, Fifty Plus Nomads should at least use some travel hacks.
+Even if you do not want to be actively involved in this battle, Fifty Plus Nomads should use travel hacks.
 At a minimum, we should

-- Sign-up and use airline and hotel-branded credit cards; and
+- Sign-up and use airline and hotel-branded credit cards.

 - Take advantage of special offers to get loyalty points.